gokuthug1/1GB-Password/README.md

 I found a website that let you upload large files.

-Please note that ithas my email so don't do anything stupid.
+Please note that it has my email so don't do anything stupid.

 Here is the version to the 1GB Password.